 Les Lauder founded the Fremantle Society and served as President 1973-78, and 1992-93.
 He came from the Geraldton area to the University of Western Australia from which he graduated with a degree in Psychology.
 He worked as a guidance officer at several Fremantle area schools.
 Inspired in 1972 by the work of the York Historical Society, he and others called a meeting in the Town Hall on 6 December 1972, which resulted in the establishment of the Society.
 He has been in the antiques business since 1979, trading with a partner as Lauder & Howard.
-They are now in Blinco St, but for some time had premises in Albrecht's Brush Factory in Duke St East Fremantle.
+Their last premises were in Blinco St, but for some time they had their business in Albrecht's Brush Factory in Duke St East Fremantle.
+In November 2107, he announced his intention to move the business to Hobart.

 Congratulations to our founder Les Lauder AM for the Order of Australia (AM) awarded to him for his services to heritage.